MarcGumowski/optiTeam/README.md

 maximizes the sum of the points of 2 goalies, 8 defensemen, and 12 forwards, with a maximum of 4 foreign players.

-Be aware that this tool does not take into account the lines composition, the injuries, or the consistency of the players.
+Be aware that this tool does not take into account the lines composition, the injuries, or the constancy of the players.
 To maximize the points obtained in the game, it is sometimes better to take more constant players to get line bonuses instead of players that perform very well only from time to time.